kalebswartz7/SRW-parser/README.rst

     SRW-parser -d <file_name>

-* Specify if they want the data to be graphed with an interactive plot showing horizontal and vertical cuts
+* Specify data to be graphed with an interactive plot showing horizontal and vertical cuts
 ::

     SRW-parser -d <file_name> -g